isaacfediw/Hackathon-2025/README.md

 # HTTP Hacks - 2025 [Electro Hackers]
+## Our Team
+We are the Electro Hackers.
+Our team consists of 2 members, Isaac and Ilia.
+We are both in our 3rd year of the BCIT Electrical Engineering Bachelor's Program.

 ## Our Project Idea
 Often, I have been up in my room when my wifi bugs out and stops working.
 The only way to fix it?
 Going all the way downstairs and resetting it.